Tax and Allowances

 This works in a similar way to the tax you currently pay on your employment income, except you won’t have to pay any National Insurance Contributions.

 If you have transferred your benefits and are spreading your tax-free cash by taking 25% of each payment tax-free, then any amount above this on each payment will be taxed at your marginal rate of income tax.
+The amount payable as tax-free cash may be restricted by the Lump Sum Allowance (LSA) – see below.

 What are the Allowances?